cscjjk/cscjjk.github.io/index.md

     as a member of *Hundred talents program of Sun Yat sen University*.
   Previously, I was a postdoc in HKU (2016-2018) and in HKUST (2018-2020).

-  I am most interested in solving open problems that have clean definitions in theoretical computer sceicne.
+  I am most interested in solving open problems that have clean definitions in theoretical computer science.
 My current research area includes:
      - **Computational Geometry**
      - **Game Theory**
      - **Algorithm Design**